-5.0 POS and Membership Equipment Shipment.
+- 5.0 POS and Membership Equipment Shipment.
 Shipment of the POS and Membership Equipment to the Park District's site shall be made by VSI in an acceptable mode of transportation to provide utmost protection of the equipment.
 The POS and Membership Equipment shall be shipped for inside delivery and delivered to the location specified by the Park District.
-Park District, at its sole option, may request multiple, partial shipments of the POS and Membership Equipment without prior authorization by the Park District.
+Park District, at its sole option, may request multiple, partial shipments of the POS and Membership Equipment.
+VSI will not ship any of the POS and Membership Equipment without prior authorization by the Park District. - 6.0 Title.

-6.0 Title.
 VSI represents and warrants to the Park District that, upon the Park District's payment in full of all monies due under this Agreement for the POS and Membership